 If you’ve visited Palm Cove and ever wondered what that saucy double-breasted island is across the water, then that’s Double Island!
 Kayaking or SUP-ing there is a really fun, low-impact way to journey over, and you can spend some time snorkelling there when you arrive.

-This place was once an all-island ‘exclusive’ retreat for the glitterati, with the likes of Brad Pitt, Jenny Aniston and Keanu Reeves coming for a stay (apparently the resort even added a gym so he could train for The Matrix).
+This place was once an all-island ‘exclusive’ retreat for the glitterati, with the likes of Brad Pitt, Jenny Aniston and Keanu Reeves coming for a stay (apparently the resort added a gym so he could train for The Matrix).
 It was even suggested as a possible honeymoon destination for Prince Wills & Kate- I don’t think I could have made up a better intro myself.

-Whilst the resort is sadly in disrepair since cyclone Yasi in 2011, the beaches are still very much open to day-trippers.
+Whilst the resort is sadly in disrepair since cyclone Yasi hit in 2011, the beaches are still very much open to day-trippers.
 It’s about a 1.7k/half hour kayak over (longer for SUP) and amongst the surrounding reef you’re likely to spot a range of marine life, including Green & Hawksbill turtles and rays.
+Click here to find out more SUP info & prebook, or visit Pacific Watersports to check out their kayak (and other) tours.

 (Insider Tip: Shh, at the northern side of the island there are some secret hidden caves to explore!)